PSY 100 Introduction to Psychology 3 SH

 PSY 309 Social Psychology and the Law 3 SH

 An applied course in social psychology in which various stages of the legal process will be examined from a social psychological perspective.
 Research and theories from areas such as person-perception, attribution, impression management, decision making and social influence will be applied to such issues as arrest, interrogation, eyewitness testimony, trial by jury and correction.
-Alternate years.
+Alternate fall semesters.
 Prerequisite: PSY 100 and PSY 205.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 313 Cross-Cultural Psychology 3 SH

 This course evaluates the cross-cultural applicability of psychological theory and research.
 It will examine the influence of culture, broadly construed, on psychological processes such as perception and cognition, development, social interactions and relationships, gender roles, self-understanding, persuasion, and psychopathology.
 This course will also investigate the methodological constraints and opportunities presented by cross-cultural differences.
-Fall semester.
-Prerequisite: PSY 205.
-General Education: Psychology.
+Every year.
+Prerequisites: PSY 205.